marcbradshaw/BIMI_SVG/BIMI_SVG_RFC.md

 * desc: A longer description would be permitted here, if necessary.

-* version: This tag MUST be set to "1.2".
+* version: This attribute MUST be set to "1.2".

-* baseProfile: This tag MUST be set to "tiny".
+* baseProfile: This attribute MUST be set to "tiny".

-* zoomAndPan: This tag MUST be set to disable, as it may cause issues in a user interface.
+* zoomAndPan: This attribute MUST be set to disable, as it may cause issues in a user interface.

 * externalResourcesRequired: This attribute MUST be set to "false" so that